Fire and Ice

 Xena emerged from the room, with a lighter heart thanks to Akemi's words, believing she knew what they symbolized.

 "The men are ready and the gate's bolted shut.
-I'm not sure how long it will hold them, but it should slow them down at least for a little while."
+I'm not sure how long it will hold, but it should slow them down at least for a little while."

 Cassandra rushed outside just as Elissa prepared to depart.
 "Wait!
 I wish to go with you."